ByAUJay

 Blueprint 1: “Finality-first” canonical bridge (ETH → sidechain)

-• Verification: zk light client verifying ETH consensus on the sidechain; waits for finalized checkpoint.
+- Verification: The zk light client is all about checking ETH consensus on the sidechain and patiently waiting for that finalized checkpoint.

 Blueprint 2: “Fast-path UX, safe-path settlement” (multi-ecosystem app)

-• Step 2: Unlock/settle only after a second, independent signal: either source finality or zk proof.
+- Step 2: Make sure to unlock/settle only after you get a second, independent signal.
+This could be either source finality or a zk proof.

 Blueprint 3: Cosmos-native routing hub

-• Use IBC end-to-end for sovereignty zones; keep a narrow “EVM edge” via a single oracle-style ingress with low rate limits, then fan out over IBC.
+- Go for IBC all the way for sovereignty zones; maintain a slim “EVM edge” through a single oracle-style ingress that comes with low rate limits, and then expand using IBC.

 The Ethereum variable: today vs tomorrow